-The effect of stress is not limited to biological aspect but also on psychological dimension.
+The effect of stress is not limited to the biological aspects but also to psychological dimensions.
 A stressed person may not be able to function effectively.
-For students, stress can have a very significant impact on their academic endeavor.
+For students, stress can have a very significant impact on their academic endeavors.

 The human brain cannot attend to several stimuli at a single period of time.
 Thus, cramming is not effective.
 It can only make things worse.

 Generally, there are three common effects of stress on students:

 1. Stress decreases sleep quality

 Students who feel stressed have trouble in acquiring sleep.
 The Anxiety and Depression Association of America found that stressed students have decreased sleep time.
 In addition, the National Sleep Foundation reports that only about 15 percent of adolescent students get enough amount of sleep.
 The lack of sleep may result in poor learning, listening, and problem-solving ability.

 Because stress decreases students learning ability, it makes them frustrated.
 The frustration may then result in another emotional problem.
 A report from the Mayo Clinic states that stress increases student’s feelings of irritability, anger, and social withdrawal.